openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-component-id.md

 sendEventByKey(id: string, action: number, params: string): boolean

 Sends an event to the component with the specified ID.
+This is a system API.

 - Parameters
   | Name    | Type    | Mandatory  | Default Value | Description                                      |